szabgab/slides/docker/introduction.md

 ## Docker Registry
 {id: docker-registry}

+{aside}
+A Docker registry is a place where we can store reusable Docker images.
+There are several public or semi-publick Docker Registries and you can also run your own private registry in your organization.
+The most well known registry is maintained by Docker itself.
+The major cloud providers run their own registries tightly integrated with their other cloud services.
+{/aside}

 * Registry where we store our images.
 * Inside a registry there are repositories by user.
 * [DockerHub](https://hub.docker.com/).
 Free hosting of public images.
 Paid hosting of private images.